-This is a longer version of a talk that I gave to the Philosophy Forum/Critical Thinkers in Melbourne, Australia, on 02 June 2019.
+This is a longer version of a lecture I presented to the Philosophy Forum in Melbourne, Australia, in June 2019

 There has been a lot of discussion about the concept of progress for many years, and the topic is still controversial.